Mineral Wool Insulation

 Mineral Wool Insulation Thermal Conductivity

-Mineral wool, also known as rock wool or stone wool, is made from a selection of raw materials, such as stone and glass.
 Mineral wool insulation thermal conductivity varies from product to product.
-Rockwool RWA45 Acoustic Slabs have a low thermal conductivity value of 0.035 W/mK, whereas Rockwool Flexi Acoustic Slabs have a thermal conductivity of 0.038 W/mK.
+For example, Rockwool RWA45 Acoustic Slabs have a low thermal conductivity value of 0.035 W/mK, whereas Rockwool Flexi Acoustic Slabs have a thermal conductivity of 0.038 W/mK.

 Frequently Asked Mineral Wool Insulation Questions